Mining Structures (Analysis Services - Data Mining)

 The data mining structure stores the definition of the data source and the columns in it in the form of bindings to the source data.
 For more information about data source bindings, see Data Sources and Bindings (SSAS Multidimensional).
 However, note that you can also create a data mining structure without binding it to a specific data source by using the DMX CREATE MINING STRUCTURE (DMX) statement.

 Mining Structure Columns

 The building blocks of the mining structure are the mining structure columns, which describe the data that the data source contains.
 These columns contain information such as data type, content type, and how the data is distributed.
 The mining structure does not contain information about how columns are used for a specific mining model, or about the type of algorithm that is used to build a model; this information is defined in the mining model itself.

 A mining structure can also contain nested tables.
 A nested table represents a one-to-many relationship between the entity of a case and its related attributes.
 For example, if the information that describes the customer resides in one table, and the customer's purchases reside in another table, you can use nested tables to combine the information into a single case.
 The customer identifier is the entity, and the purchases are the related attributes.
 For more information about when to use nested tables, see Nested Tables (Analysis Services - Data Mining).

-To create a data mining model in SQL Server Data Tools (SSDT), you must first create a data mining structure.
+To create a data mining model in Visual Studio with Analysis Services projects, you must first create a data mining structure.
 The Data Mining wizard walks you through the process of creating a mining structure, choosing data, and adding a mining model.

 If you create a mining model by using Data Mining Extensions (DMX), you can specify the model and the columns in it, and DMX will automatically create the required mining structure.
 For more information, see CREATE MINING MODEL (DMX).